 Real-time analysis

-Real-time analytics perform processing on data ingested via a feed, analyzing each message as it is received.
-Real-time analytics are used especially for transforming data, geofencing, and incident detection.
-Analytics conclude with one or more outputs such as storing data in a feature layer or sending an email alert.
+Real-time analytics perform processing on data ingested through a feed type, analyzing each message as it is received.
+Real-time analytics are used for transforming data, geofencing, and incident detection.
+Analytics conclude with one or more output types, such as storing data in a feature layer or sending an email alert.

 Examples of real-time analysis

-• As an emergency operations manager, you track and archive the current locations of your field crews in real-time, send alerts if crew is inside a restricted zone, and calculate the distance of the field crews from their assigned base of operations.
+• As an emergency operations manager, you can track and archive the current locations of your field crews in real time, send alerts if crew is inside a restricted zone, and calculate the distance of the field crews from their assigned base of operations.

-• As a supply chain analyst at an oil and gas company, you connect to an Automatic Identification System (AIS) data stream to monitor your vessels, calculate expected arrival information, and understand when vessels are either inside or outside areas of interest.
+• As a supply chain analyst at an oil and gas company, you can connect to an automatic identification system (AIS) data stream to monitor your vessels, calculate expected arrival information, and understand when vessels are either inside or outside areas of interest.

-• As an environmental scientist managing a large number of sensors, you archive observations for later processing in a big data analytic.
+• As an environmental scientist managing a large number of sensors, you can archive observations for later processing.

 Components of a real-time analytic

-There are four components of a real-time analytic:
+There are four components of a real-time analytic—feeds, sources, tools, and outputs.
+These components are described below:

 • Feeds: